Miramar's Fence Company — We Know This City

 - PVC and aluminum require Florida Product Approval (NOA) or signed and sealed engineering plans

-- HOA approval is separate from county permit — we assist with both
+- HOA approval is separate from the county permit — we pull the permit and give you the documents to submit to your HOA

 - Typical permit turnaround: 2 to 12 weeks depending on the city and project scope